omundy/learn-git-milestones/README.md

 ### Turn in your first assignment

-Using your favorite tool(s) for Git...
+- You should be able to create a new repository, add files, and push it to Github

+- [ ] In Github Desktop, click File > New Repository
-- [ ] Create a new repository for your first assignment
+- [ ] Name: `a1`
-  - [ ] Make a new folder on your computer with your class name - `mkdir dig245`
+- [ ] Local Path: Click "Choose" and create a new folder `a1` inside the `critical-web-design` folder you made above

-  - [ ] `cd` into this folder
+- [ ] Create a new repository for your first assignment on [Github.com](https://github.com)

   - [ ] Make a new folder inside this folder with your class name followed by the assignment # - `mkdir dig245-a1`
   - [ ] `cd` into this folder
   - [ ] Use `pwd` to confirm you have the following directory structure.
 Copy and paste that here: **??**
   ```
-  dig245
+  critical-web-design
+    |-- a1
-    |-- dig245-a1
+    |-- learn-git-milestones
   ```
   - [ ] Create an empty Git repository in this folder - `git init`
   - [ ] Add a README file - `touch README.md`